Worship and Praise Service Opportunities--currently on hold due to COVID

 3 Tbsp Molasses

 Dough should be a bit sticky

 Remove and brush with oil, bake an additional 5-8 minutes, remove and cool.

-Do you love reading your bible?
+Do you love reading your Bible?
 Would you be willing to share that passion on Sunday by reading the lessons?
 One of the results of the Reformation was to make scripture accessible again to all the people of God.
 This is demonstrated publicly by having the first and second readings proclaimed by laypeople.
 The readings are emailed to you in advance of the service for you to review and familiarize yourself.
 This is another great way to be part of the worship service and serve your fellow members of Holy Trinity.
-If interested, contact Sue Lambert in the office.
+If interested, contact the office.

 Praise Band & Choir